Council of Europe’s ‘Istanbul Convention’

 In addition, Art.
 21 of the Convention requires that Parties provide information on, as well as assistance in, regional and international individual, as well as collective, complaints procedures: the central complaint procedure at the Council of Europe level, the European Court of Human Rights (based on the European Convention on Human Rights), for instance, has significant jurisprudence on violence against women and domestic violence.

 The monitoring mechanism must be set up within a year of entry into force.
 The Ministers’ Deputies of the Council of Europe adopted on November 19th 2014 the official rules on the election procedure of GREVIO members and set March 2nd 2015 as deadline for submitting candidatures to the Secretary General.
-GREVIO members will have a four years term of office, renewable once.
-It is planned that the Committee of the Parties will elect the members of the GREVIO in the first half of 2015.
+The GREVIO members will have a four-year term of office, renewable once.
+Since 2019 GREVIO consist of 15 members from Albania, France, Georgia, Germany, Greece, Italy, Malta, Netherland, Norway, Portugal, Serbia, Slovenia, Sweden, Swiss and Turkey.

 Whilst the Convention has only recently entered into force, it can already be regarded as a very promising policy:

 (1) The Convention’s design is based on years of research and monitoring, and makes it an obligation for States Parties to collect disaggregated data and support research on a regular basis on the nature and prevalence of all forms of violence covered by the text and the efficiency of measures taken (Art.
 10).
 The evidence base used for drafting includes specific examples of good practices collected during the three monitoring rounds of the recommendation Rec(2002)5, studies conducted by experts leading the CoE “Stop domestic violence against women” campaign (2006-2008), and jurisprudence from the European Court of Human Rights.
 It also includes experience from women’s organisations that were represented during the negotiations.